- 1 Best Practices for Using Web Push Notifications

 Here is a real case of a media company, and their push campaign CTR statistics.
 The first chart zone with low CTR shows results for notifications with a non-changing logo.
 The sharp increase in rates occurred when they changed their strategy, using different images for each notification.

 To set images for browser notifications, go to the web push platform.
-In Gravitec.net, you will see a preview of a notification before sending it.
+In Gravitec.net, you will see a preview of the notification before sending it.
 And, you can see it for each browser.

 - To set a basic small logo click ‘Change icon’ and upload a picture (note the recommended size).